maurelio1234/saveClipboardToPocket/README.md

 saveClipboardToPocket
 =====================

-Python it's module to save clipboard text to Pocket
+Pythonista module to save clipboard text to Pocket.
+Depends on /share service provided by Pyhelper.git.
+Please notice that you still need to add a config.py file including your keys and tokens.